#12. The difference between essential oils and extracts

 Herbal olive oil soap as a shampoo bar

 I have started lately to use my own herbal olive soap for hair washing, to see what happens.
 It looks better and better. .
 The most significant difference is that I do not need to wash my hair more than once per week.
-My hair looks and feels normal, is so much easier to be dressed.
+My hair looks and feels normal, it is so much easier to be dressed.
 I was wondering why.

-A natural conditioner: argan oil
+A natural conditioner: olive oil or cocos oil

 Additional information